 - Memory problems

-Some of the medications involved with medicated-assisted detox include:
+Some of the medications involved with medication-assisted detox include:

 - Sleeping aids to ease insomnia symptoms